 - beta particles down to 0.16 MeV

-Efficiencies vary, depending on energy and isotope.
-The Frisker is ideal for general purpose survey in laboratory use, nuclear power plant frisking, emergency response, border patrol, airport security, and other applications.
+Efficiencies vary depending on energy and isotope.
+The Frisker is ideal for general purpose surveys in laboratory use, nuclear power plant frisking, emergency response, border patrol, airport security, and other applications.